Nightly rates from $995 midweek; $1395 weekends.

 TODAY

-Mister Brooks on Brown is an elevated, contemporary, and eclectic home with that has been magnificently reimagined for the 21st Century by Prue & Andrew Swain.
-As custodians of this grand home, protectors of its legacy, and authors of its next chapter, the Swain’s have brought modern history to life at 23 Brown Street.
+Mister Brooks on Brown is an elevated, contemporary, and eclectic home with that has been magnificently reimagined for the 21st Century by Prue and Andrew Swain.
+As custodians of this grand home, protectors of its legacy and authors of its next chapter, the Swain’s have brought modern history to life at 23 Brown Street.

 Interested?